 According to Wikipedia, …” it was disbanded in 1851; for the final six years of its existence it had been a force that had existed on paper only.”
-That may be generous; by 1845 it was already being described as a distant event.
+That may be generous, as by 1845 it was already being described as if it was a past entity.

 In September 1854, in response to the Crimean War, an Act to raise volunteer military forces in the colony was passed.

 Late in 1864 an alteration to the uniform was being discussed.
 The previous coat was too tight for comfortable drilling, and some suggested scarlet instead of grey, to be the same as the regulars.
 Many of the volunteers were not keen on scarlet, however …

 In 1869 the Volunteer Force was partially disbanded, although the S.A.R.A. was still active.
 The British Regiments left by 1870, but it took until 1877 for a Volunteer Military Force (part payment) to be properly established.
 Unfortunately, their rate of pay was lower than in the other colonies.
 The Rifle Volunteer Force was started soon after in 1879.
 The V.M.F. was based mainly in Adelaide, and the R.V.F. mainly in the country.

 NB: The title of the partially paid volunteers is often written as “Volunteer Militia Force” but was officially the “Volunteer Military Force”.
 When Parliament suggested changing it in 1881 some of the volunteers objected.

 The first small permanent artillery troop was formed in 1889.

 The first Scottish Company, the no. 2 Adelaide Rifles, was formed in 1866.
 The next was the Scottish Company of the S.A.M.F from 1899 until 1903 when it was renamed the SA Scottish Infantry until 1912.